Inventor4life/Beef/docs/SprintReport1.md

 repeat the "What's New" list of features.
 Instead, help the instructor understand how you went about the work described there, any barriers you overcame, and any significant learnings for your team.
+We set up MongoDB in a VM, we set up a VM host to hold all production VMs, and we created a VPN to access the infrastructure, and we designed our services with a rough REST API that can be easily expanded upon later.
+We created a React front-end that can load messages from the MongoDB and send messages to it.
+One major issue was that the GET requests would work when localhosting, but would error on the production server.
 ## Unfinished Work
 If applicable, explain the work you did not finish in this sprint.
 For issues/user stories in the current sprint that have not been closed, (a) any progress toward